webextensions/live-css-editor/README.md

 * The code you write is added at the bottom of the <body> tag of the active page
 * It includes code beautifier and minifier
 * It highlights the DOM elements matching the CSS selectors
+* Use it along with your favorite Firefox/Chrome Developer tools
+* You might find it useful in creating your custom themes for websites based on Stylish / Stylist
 * This extension is also known as "MagiCSS - Live CSS Editor"

 **Credits for open source code and services used by this extension:**